remnrem/luna-doc/docs/apps/moonbeam.md

 After selecting the cohort, the rightmost menu will be populated with the IDs of all recordings.
-Select one and click Import and after a little while the EDF and annotation data will be imported into Moonlight.
+Select one and click Import and after a little while the EDF and annotation data will be imported into the viewer.
 As below, a new Moonbeam panel shows any covariate data for that individual, taken from the associated .csv files, in a searchable table that also lists the definitions of each variable: